raphi-tech/git-mirror/README.md

 # Repository mirror

 Periodically and automatically bring a select repository up to date with the current state of an actively worked on repository.
 This is scheduled through a cron job who gets a cloned mirror of the origin repository and mirror-pushes it to the select repository.
-This process ensures that all branches, tags, and commits are replicated in the new repository.
+This process ensures that all branches, tags, and commits are replicated in the new repository, so you have a total copy of it.

 ## How to use it